The Myths of Immigration Just Don’t Add Up

-Jonathan Portes, Professor of economics and public policy at King’s College London, on why the UK has long been a country shaped by immigration and immigrants – and how the reality of this is not as bad as the rhetoric portrays.
+Jonathan Portes explores how the UK has long been a country shaped by immigration and immigrants – and why the reality of this is not as bad as the rhetoric portrays

 Cheap labour from Eastern Europe pushes down wages, increases rents, and takes jobs away from British workers.
 Vote Conservative!
 Not Theresa May, but the MP for Bethnal North-East, Mancherjee Bhownaggree, an Indian immigrant himself, in 1895.
 The “foreign pauper aliens” he spoke of were mostly Jews.